Venkataraman-Srinivasamanikandan/social-media-swagger/README.md

 ```
 npm start
 ```
-You can see the swagger documentation in the following [Link](http://localhost:8001/api/v1/swagger) documentation
+You can see the swagger documentation in the following [Link](http://localhost:8001/api/v1/swagger)